 For what it’s worth, I believe the shark sighted was a great white, in the order of 8-9 feet.
 It was reported that it swam near people in the water by the jetty, and ignored them.
 I reject the hyperbole of journalists who in relation to this shark threw all caution to the wind and delved into their journalists’ thesaurus of shark-story words, coming up with the usual “massive” and “4 metres long” and “close call” and “shocked locals” and “stunned onlookers” and “shark menace” etc. My favourite was the “one-kilometre long jetty” at Lorne.
 200m is the actual figure, but when you are a journalist in shark-reporting mode, it seems all things grow.

-The first impression on seeing the great white in the next picture was that it effortlessly emanated poise and supreme confidence.
+My first impression on seeing the great white in the next picture (from a diving cage designed for viewing great white sharks) was that it effortlessly emanated poise and supreme confidence.
 Of course it did.
 In design, function, aesthetics and presence the great white is patently perfectly evolved.
 There is no room for improvement of this creature.
 This probably explains how it has survived a number of the world’s mass-extinction events.
 It is perfectly streamlined and its tail and fins in appearance and function reminded me of the control surfaces on an aircraft.
 The tail is just the final point of delivery of the great power it possesses to move at surprising speed through the water.
 The shark’s body (I keep wanting to say fuselage) seems to be all muscle and propulsion from the gills back when accelerating.
 For cruising, a slow but powerful sideways movement of the tail suffices.

 When a shark is sighted somewhere near an area where frequent swimming occurs, swimmers seem to divide as to who cares and who doesn’t care that a shark was sighted a day or a few days ago.
 My view (shared by many that I know of) is simple – shark sighted Monday evening, swimming is OK from Tuesday on.
 Friday is fine.
 Most experienced ocean swimmers I know share this view.